Space Exploration on Mars: An Adventure for Young Explorers (update 2025)

 1. Why is Mars So Fascinating?

-• The Red Colour: Mars gets its red hue from iron oxide (rust) on its surface.
-This has earned it the nickname "The Red Planet."
+The Red Colour.
+Mars’ distinctive red appearance comes from iron oxide (rust) on its surface, earning it the nickname "The Red Planet."
+Its striking hue makes it instantly recognisable in the night sky.

-• Olympus Mons: Mars is home to the largest volcano in the solar system, Olympus Mons, which stands at a towering 13.6 miles (22 km) high—almost three times the height of Mount Everest!
+Olympus Mons.
+Mars is home to the tallest volcano in the solar system, Olympus Mons, which stands an incredible 22 kilometres (13.6 miles) high—almost three times the height of Mount Everest!

 2. Space Missions to Mars